VolkovLabs/business-input/README.md

 ## Getting Started

-The Business Input data source can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/marcusolsson-static-datasource/) or utilizing the Grafana command line tool.
+The Business Input data source can be installed from the [Grafana Plugins catalog](https://grafana.com/grafana/plugins/marcusolsson-static-datasource/) or utilizing the Grafana command line tool.

 For the latter, please use the following command.